chrismaltby/gb-studio-site/content/docs/music.md

 ### 3. Quick volume envelopes

-Are you in a hurry?
-No problem, this simple trick will create linear envelopes:
+To create linear envelopes:

 1. Select two volume / C values of two separate notes (within the same channel), and everything in between
 2. Right click and hover over "Interpolate"
 3. Click on "Effect column"
-4. You're done!

-You might wonder how's it going to sound in-game; well, it'll sound as close as possible.
-The volumes it can't play it'll just clamp it to the nearest ones it can play.
+Any unplayable volume values will be clamped to the nearest plyable values.
+See [Volume Limitations](/docs/music#volume-limitations) for more information.

 ## Frequently Asked Questions

 **Q: Can I use mp3/wav files?**

-A: No. Sample playback on the Gameboy is a hack, and it may someday be possible for GB Studio.
-Currently there is no way to get sample playback in GB Studio.
+A: No. Sample playback on the Gameboy is a hack.
+While it may someday be possible for GB Studio, currently there is no implementation of it.

 **Q: Can I use this .mod file I found online?**